finnito/Science/content/11sci/as90930/markdown/rate-of-reaction.md

 - AS90930
 - 4 Credits
 - Internal
-- Practical & written assessment in Week 11 of Term 1
+- Whakamātau & written assessment in Week 11 of Term 1

 ---